- ARMENT DIETRICH ARMENT DIETRICH

 Keep Content Fresh

 I consider myself a pretty good storyteller.
 I write every, single day.
-Even though I didn’t start out as a great blogger (which I was reminded of this past weekend when I was going through some old blog posts – oh my!), I put something on proverbial paper every day.
+Even though I didn’t start out as a great blogger (which I am reminded of every blog anniversary, when I re-publish our very first blog post), I put something on proverbial paper every day.

 Now companies hire us to help them tell their stories … and guess what?
 Sometimes even we get stuck.